KCL-BMEIS/OOP/projects/DNA_shotgun_sequencing/assignment.md

 ---

 The task in this project is to implement a simple 'shotgun sequencing' algorithm capable of reconstructing a complete DNA sequence based on the measured fragments.
 For simplicity, we assume there were **no errors** in the sequencing of the fragments (in a real-world situations, some form of error detection and correction would be necessary).
-You will also need to take into account the possibility that **fragments may be reversed** &ndash; in other words, their sequence may have been measured in the reverse order relative to the complete sequence.

 Your algorithm will need to perform the following steps: